NGEE-Arctic/Field-to-Model/docs/source/breakout/analyzing_ELM_output_Jupyter_Notebooks.rst

 When this command runs, Docker starts the container and launches Jupyter.
 In the terminal output, Docker will display a URL containing a security token.

+.. collapse:: More info about the docker run parameters.
+   :class: workshop-collapse
+   :name: docker-run-params-info

+   The docker run command looks overwhelming, but it is just specifying a few options

+    * ``--rm``: This option tells Docker to automatically remove the container when it stops.
+This helps keep your system clean by not leaving behind unused containers.
+    * ``-it``: This option allows you to interact with the container via the terminal.
+    * ``-p 8888:8888``: This option maps port 8888 inside the container to port 8888 on your local machine, allowing you to access Jupyter Lab through your web browser.
+    * ``-v "$PWD":/home/jovyan/work``: This option mounts the current directory on your local machine to the :code:`/home/jovyan/work` directory inside the container, enabling you to access your files from within Jupyter Lab.

 Jupyter Code Breakdown
 ----------------------